2025–26 Al-Ittihad Club season

-The 2025–26 season is Al-Ittihad's 50th consecutive season in the top flight of Saudi football and 98th year in existence as a football club.
-The club will participate in the Pro League, the King's Cup, the AFC Champions League Elite, and the Saudi Super Cup.
+The 2025–26 season was Al-Ittihad's 50th consecutive season in the top flight of Saudi football and 98th year in existence as a football club.
+The club participated in the Pro League, the King's Cup, the AFC Champions League Elite, and the Saudi Super Cup.

 The season covers the period from 1 July 2025 to 30 June 2026.